FreeAndFair/ColoradoRLA/test/smoketest/README.md

 to run these tests, and/or generate new ones in the same way.

 This is mainly tested with python3, but has been seen to work on python2 also.
-You will need this library for some of the tests:
+You will need these libraries for some of the tests:

-`pip install zerotest`
+`pip install zerotest requests`

-or `pip3 install zerotest` (or similar) if you have multiple Python installations.
+or `pip3 install zerotest requests` (or similar) if you have multiple Python installations.

 ## Running a smoketest